-Uniform Team:......chaired by principal (or delegate) with P&C representative, one meeting per term, open to all parents.
-Canteen Committee: chaired by P&C representative, one meeting per term, open to all parents.
-Finance Team: P&C Treasurer, elected P&C representative, one meeting in Term 1, 2 and 3; more often in Term 4.
+Uniform Team: Principal (or delegate) with P&C representative, one meeting per term, open to all parents.

+Canteen Committee: P&C representative, one meeting per term, open to all parents.

+Finance Team: P&C Treasurer, elected P&C representative, one meeting in Term 1, 2 and 3, more often in Term 4.